IEntin/ClientServer/docs/README.md

 ### Build and Testing

+This is the Linux only project.
+Ugly and useless CMAKE is not required.\
+Instead efficient and flexible GMAKE with natural dependencies tracking is used.

 #### Notice:
 There is a choice of encryption libraries to use in this application:\
 Sodium which is the current and Crypto++.\